Wee Pals: Animated series: Kid Power

-During the 1972–73 television season, Wee Pals was animated as Kid Power, a series produced by Rankin/Bass with animation done in Japan at Topcraft.
+During the 1972–73 television season, Wee Pals was animated as Kid Power, a series produced by Rankin/Bass with animation done in Japan at Topcraft Limited Company.
 It aired in the United States on ABC television on Saturday mornings.

 All of Turner's characters were featured, united through the coalition the characters dubbed "Rainbow Power".
 In The Encyclopedia of American Animated Television Shows, David Perlutter says, "The same broad ethnic mix [as the comic], making it one of the first television animation programs aimed at children to accurately reflect the racial diversity of America and thus providing for many others to follow."

 A total of 17 episodes were made, most of which aired from September 16, 1972, to January 6, 1973, followed by reruns.
 In the following year, a few new episodes that were unfinished during the first season aired on Sunday mornings (combined with reruns) until September 1, 1974.